2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in West Virginia

 Read full report on Human Development & Family Studies at West Virginia University

-A rank of #3 on this year’s list means Davis & Elkins College is a great place for human development and family studies students working on their bachelor’s degree.
-D&E is a small private not-for-profit school located in the town of Elkins.
+Out of the 3 schools in West Virginia that were part of this year’s ranking, Davis & Elkins College landed the # 3 spot on the list.
+D&E is a fairly small private not-for-profit school located in the town of Elkins.

 Human Development & Family Studies is one of 7 different types of programs to choose from.